HTTPS Setup Guide

 Increase Upload Size Limit

-In nginx.conf server block
+# In /etc/nginx/sites-available/eas-station server block

-clientmaxbody_size 500M; # Default is 100M
+client_max_body_size 500M; # Default is 100M

 Add Custom Headers

-In nginx.conf server block
+# In /etc/nginx/sites-available/eas-station server block

 add_header X-Custom-Header "value" always;